axiomgaming/lostark_theory/relic_sets.md

 **2 Piece Set Bonus**

+- On successful attack, gain Hallucination for 6 seconds.
+- Hallucination: Damage against foes + 13%.
-On successful attack, gain Hallucination for 6 seconds.
-Hallucination can not be refreshed and can not trigger for 3 seconds after it ends.
+- Hallucination can not be refreshed and can not trigger again for 3s after it ends.

-Hallucination: Damage against foes + 13% (15%).

 **4 Piece Set Bonus**

-Crit rate increased by 15% (18%).
+- Crit Rate +15%.

-On Croit Hit, Hallucination duration extended by 1 second.
-0.5s cooldown.
+- On Crit Hit, Hallucination duration +1s (Cooldown: 0.4s)

 **6 Piece Set Bonus**

-If Hallucination lasts more than 9 seconds, gain Reality for 40 seconds.
+- If Hallucination lasts more than 9s, gain Reality for 90s.

-Reality: Damage to foes +12% (14%), Crit rate +5% (7%).
+- Reality: Damage to foes +12%, Crit rate +5%.

-On Crit Hit, Hallucination duration extended by 1 second.
-0.5s cooldown.
+- On Crit Hit, Hallucination duration +1s.
+Cooldown: 0.4s.

 **Classes**

-Soulfist, Arillerist, Legacy of Evolution Scouter

-Summoner, Demonic Impulse Shadow Hunter

-Every class that has mana issues
+- Soulfist
+- Arillerist
+- Machinist (Legacy of Evolution)
+- Summoner
+- Shadowhunter (Demonic Impulse)

 ---

-### Poem of Salvation
+## Poem of Salvation

 **2 Piece Set Bonus**

- - On hit, gain Enhancement for 120 seconds, Critical hits grant 2 stacks.
-Max 20 stacks.
+- Gain the effect of Boost every 1s upon a successful attack.
+- For 120s, Damage to enemy +0.7% (Stacks up to 20 times)
+- If the attack is a Crit Hit, gain 2 stacks.

- - When taking damage while HP under 30%, lose all stacks; reset cooldown of mobility and Awakening skill, and reduce damage taken by 30% for 8s.
-8s cooldown.
+- If attacked by a monster while HP is below 30%, all stacks disappear, but the cooldown of Movement Skills and Stand Up Skills are reset, and for 8s all incoming Damage from monsters -30% (Cooldown: 8s)

- - Enhancement: Increase your damage dealt by 0.7% (0.9%) per stack.

 **4 Piece Set Bonus**

-- Enhancement damage bonus increase to 1.4% (1.8%) per stack.
-Additionally, gain 10% attack speed at 20 stacks.
+- Effect of Boost increased by an additional 0.7% (to 1.4%)
+- At max stacks, Atk.
+Speed +10%

 **6 Piece Set Bonus**

-- Enhancement damage bonus increase to 2.1% (2.7%) per stack.
-Additionally, gain 5% damage dealt at 20 stacks.

-****Classes****

-Soulfist, Pinnacle Glaivier, Artillerist, Shadow Hunter
+- Effect of Boost increased by an additional 0.7% (to 2.1%)
+- At max stacks, Damage +5%

+**Classes**

+- Soulfist
+- Glaivier (Pinnacle)
+- Artillerist
+- Shadowhunter